EthanGon/3D-FlappyBird/README.md

 # 3D Flappy Bird

 ## Overview
 This is a 3D version of Flappy Bird that I built as a learning project.
-The game includes randomized elements to make each playthrough feel different and unpredictable.
+The game includes randomized elements to make each playthrough feel different.
 It helped me learn the basics of 3D game development.

 ## Features
 - Randomized properties of pipes to make the game feel different at times.